Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/es-ES/learn-axialunar-vs-axiasolar.md

 ## What the two networks have in common

 AXIALunar was released as an early version of the same code to be used in AXIASolar, which means they share the same underlying architecture: a multichain, heterogeneously-sharded design based on [Nominated Proof of Stake (NPoS)](learn-consensus).
 Both networks also share key innovations like on-chain [governance](learn-governance), hot-swappable runtimes for forkless, on-chain upgrades, and [Cross-Chain Message Passing (XCMP)](learn-crosschain) for interoperability.
-Governance on both AXIASolar and AXIALunar is designed to be decentralized and permissionless, giving a say in how the network is run to everyone who owns the native token (DOT for AXIASolar, KSM for AXIALunar).
+Governance on both AXIASolar and AXIALunar is designed to be decentralized and permissionless, giving a say in how the network is run to everyone who owns the native token (SOLAR for AXIASolar, LUNAR for AXIALunar).
 Therefore, **over time the networks will evolve independently, converging or diverging according to the decisions of their respective communities.**

 ## Key differences